What is Dental/Tooth Filling?

 It’s simple: If your tooth is left untreated, the decay wouldn’t go away — it would spread deeper inside the tooth.
 When it reached the pulp (nerve) tissue of the root canal, it would begin to cause real discomfort, or even intense tooth pain.
 The infection could spread further, and might result in the loss of a tooth — a complicated (and costly) problem to remedy.

 Types of fillings

-Porcelain fillings – inlay/onlay are tooth coloured and are created to match the current aesthetics of teeth.
+Porcelain fillings – inlay/ onlay are tooth colored and are created to match the current aesthetics of teeth.
 A porcelain filling is virtually indistinguishable from other healthy teeth and can last up to 20 years.